-Multiple Link Interface and MLI are trademarks of Novell, Inc.

-Multiple Link Interface Driver and MLID are trademarks of Novell, Inc.

-My World is a registered trademark of Novell, Inc. in the United States and other

-N-Design is a registered trademark of Novell, Inc. in the United States and other countries.

-Natural Language Interface for Help is a trademark of Novell, Inc.
+- Multiple Link Interface and MLI are trademarks of Novell, Inc. - Multiple Link Interface Driver and MLID are trademarks of Novell, Inc. - My World is a registered trademark of Novell, Inc. in the United States and other countries. - N-Design is a registered trademark of Novell, Inc. in the United States and other countries. - Natural Language Interface for Help is a trademark of Novell, Inc.

-NDS is a trademark of Novell, Inc.